MaxXx1313/torrent-lookup/src/lib/push/README.md

 Adapters
 --------

-We'll use node module system in a future
+We'll use node module system in future

-TODO
+TODO: Incomplete.
+See `Pusher.ts` and `ITorrentClient.ts` for details